admin-remix/Chromebook-Getter-Docs/docs/premium-account/aue-report.md

 * Input estimated device cost.
 * Choose organizational unit.
 * Press blue 'Build Report' button
-* Depending on the number of devices being searched this report could take some time to build, grab some coffee come back and enjoy your repot.
+* Depending on the number of devices being searched this report could take some time to build, grab some coffee come back and enjoy your report.

-## Video Walkthrough
+## Video Walk through

 <sup>COMING SOON</sup>